kumargaurav2603/Freeswitch-installation-on-Linux-Debian-server/README.md

-# Freeswitch-installation-on-Linux-Debian-server
-Description : Installing Freeswitch which should act as a SIP Registrar and accept both SIP UDP and SIP TCP connections.
-Default userâ€™s (1000,1001) of freeswitch should be able to register to freeswitch for the sip registration.
-We can use Zoiper/SJ Phone/pjsip/xlite/linphone etc for the registration.

 Hello everyone, I am Gaurav with VOIP development experience.
 Today we will be learning "How to Install a Freeswitch on Linux system and configuring freeswitch default users."
 Its very easy just follow the below steps.

 *************************************************************************